Michael Wyand, DVM, PhD

-Kartik Shah is the President, CBO and Co-founder of Oxeia Biopharmaceuticals.
+Kartik Shah is the Chief Business Officer and Co-founder of Oxeia Biopharmaceuticals.
 He identified the lead asset and has led Oxeia’s strategy, licensing, planning and intellectual property activities since inception.

 Prior to founding Oxeia, Mr. Shah was VP of Business Development at Cynvenio Biosystems, a molecular diagnostics startup, where he was responsible for developing research partnerships with big pharma and major cancer centers.
 Prior to Cynvenio, Mr. Shah was a Director and General Manager at Wireless Generation, a SaaS product and consulting business in K-12 education.
 His clients included the US Department of Education, New York City Public Schools and the Bill and Melinda Gates Foundation.